gssariev/overr-syncerr/README.md

 ## Future plans

-- **Auto-reply and resolve issue**: Automatically reply to the reported subtitle issue in Overseerr upon subtitles synchronization and mark it as resolved.
+- **Auto-reply & resolve issue**: Automatically reply to the reported subtitle issue in Overseerr upon subtitles synchronization and mark it as resolved.

 ## Getting Started